Details for: Upper Austria Mariazell Path: C: Route via Sonntagberg and St. Leonhard im Wald - 7 daily stages

 Description

-On this route of variant C, we pilgrimage on the first stage starting from Pöstlingberg in Linz to St. Florian.
-From here, we do not continue along the classic route of the Mariazell path but branch off towards the town of Haag, from where it goes to Sonntagberg.
-Via St. Leonhard im Wald, we thus reach the smithing center Ybbsitz and meet again the original course of the Mariazell path, which we follow over Maria Seesal, Lunz am See, Lackenhof, and Mitterbach to Mariazell.
+On the first stage of this variant C route, we make a pilgrimage from the Pöstlingberg in Linz to St. Florian.
+From here, we do not continue along the classic route of the Mariazellerweg, but branch off in the direction of the town of Haag, from where we continue to the Sonntagberg.
+Via St. Leonhard im Wald we reach the forging center Ybbsitz and here we meet the original course of the Mariazellerweg again, which we follow via Maria Seesal, Lunz am See, Lackenhof and Mitterbach to Mariazell.

 Starting point of the tour